PRIMETIME4U/PRIMETIME4U-baseclient/README.md

 *The only app that allows you to plop down to the couch and simply enjoy a movie.*

 ### What is it?
 PRIMETIME4U is an app that simply helps you choosing your movie for your evening.
-It collects your tastes and finds for you the best movies of the evening. (read wiki for more info9
+It collects your tastes and finds for you the best movies of the evening. (read wiki for more info:)

 [PRIMETIME4U Wiki](https://github.com/PRIMETIME4U/PRIMETIME4U-baseclient/wiki)